papyri/site-docs/checklist.md

 = _Catalogue of Greek and Latin Papyri and Ostraca in the Possession of the University of Aberdeen_, ed.
 E.G. Turner.
 Aberdeen 1939.
 (Aberdeen Univ.
 Studies 116).
 Nos.
 1—2, 7—72, 104—197 are papyri; nos.
 3—6, 73—103 ostraca.
 [MF 2.104]

 ### P.Abinn.
 = _The Abinnaeus Archive: Papers of a Roman Officer in the Reign of Constantius II_, ed.
 H.I.
 Bell, V. Martin, E.G. Turner, D. van Berchem.
 Oxford 1962.
 Nos.
 1—82.
 [Rp.
 CG].
-See also SB X 10755, XIV 11380 and XX 14954.
+See also SB X 10755, XIV 11380 and XX 14954. {ddb:p.aberd}

 ### P.Achm.
 = _Les Papyrus grecs d'Achmîm à la Bibliothèque Nationale de Paris_, ed.
 P. Collart.
 Cairo 1930.
 (BIFAO 31 [1930] 33—111).
 Nos.
 1—9.
-[MF 1.73]
+[MF 1.73] {ddb:p.abinn}

 ### P.Ackerpacht.
 = _Demotische Ackerpachtverträge der Ptolemäerzeit.
 Untersuchungen zu Aufbau, Entwicklung und inhaltlichen Aspekten einer Gruppe von demotischen Urkunden_, ed.
 H. Felber.
 Wiesbaden 1997. (Ägyptologische Abhandlungen 58).
 24 texts and 8 fragments are studied in this volume.
 Not all the texts are edited or reprinted in full and they are not numbered serially.

 ### P.Adl.
 = _The Adler Papyri, Greek texts_, ed.
 E.N.
 Adler, J.G.
 Tait, F.M.
 Heichelheim.
 Demotic texts ed.
 F.Ll.
 Griffith.
 Oxford 1939.
 Greek nos.
 1—21, Demotic nos.
 1—30.
 An additional Demotic piece, no. 31, was published by N.J.
 Reich, Journal of the American Oriental Society 36 (1936) 168—169.
 [Rp.
-CG]
+CG] {ddb:p.adl}

 ### P.Äg.Handschrift.
 = _Ägyptische Handschriften (Teil 2)_, ed.
 E. Lüddeckens and K.-Th.
 Zauzich.
 Wiesbaden 1971.
 (Verzeichnis der orientalischen Handschriften in Deutschland XIX 2).
 This volume lists (nos.
 1—333) the Demotic papyri in Berlin.

 ### P.Alex.
 = _Papyrus grecs du Musée Gréco-Romain d'Alexandrie_, ed.
 A. Swiderek and M. Vandoni.
 Warsaw 1964.
 (Travaux du Centre d'Archéologie Méditerranéenne de l'Académie Polonaise des Sciences 2).
 Nos.
-1—40 on pp. 47—79; otherwise a catalogue of descriptions and other material relating to the Alexandria papyri. [o.p.]
+1—40 on pp. 47—79; otherwise a catalogue of descriptions and other material relating to the Alexandria papyri. [o.p.] {ddb:p.alex}

 ### P.Alex.Giss.
 = _Papyri variae Alexandrinae et Gissenses_, ed.
 J. Schwartz.
 Brussels 1969.
 (Pap.Brux.
 VII).
 Nos.
 1—61; nos.
 62—73 are notes to other texts.
 Texts reprinted as SB X 10617—10653.
-[FERE]
+[FERE] {ddb:p.alex.giss}

 ### P.Amh.
 = _The Amherst Papyri, Being an Account of the Greek Papyri in the Collection of the Right Hon.
 Lord Amherst of Hackney, F.S.A. at Didlington Hall, Norfolk_, ed.
 B.P.
 Grenfell and A.S.
 Hunt.
-London.
+London. {ddb:p.amh}

  * I, The Ascension of Isaiah and Other Theological Fragments.
 1900.
 Nos.
 1—9.
 [MF 1.43; rp.
-CG]
+CG] {ddb:p.amh;1}
  * II, Classical Fragments and Documents of the Ptolemaic, Roman and Byzantine Periods.
 1901.
 Nos.
 10—201.
 No. 145 has a Coptic greeting at the end.
 [MF 1.44; rp.
-CG]
+CG] {ddb:p.amh;2}

 ### P.Amh.Eg.
 = _The Amherst Papyri, Being an Account of the Egyptian Papyri in the Collection of the Right Hon.
 Lord Amherst of Hackney, F.S.A. at Didlington Hall, Norfolk_, ed.
 P.E.
 Newberry with an appendix on a Coptic papyrus by W.E.
 Crum.
 London 1899.
 The Coptic text, which is on pp. 59—61, was later republished as P.KRU 69.

 ### P.Ammon
-= _The Archive of Ammon Scholasticus of Panopolis_.
+= _The Archive of Ammon Scholasticus of Panopolis_. {ddb:p.ammon}

  * I, The Legacy of Harpocration, ed.
 W.H.
 Willis and K. Maresch.
 Opladen 1997.
 (Pap.Colon.
 XXVI/1).
 Nos.
 1—25.
-[FS]
+[FS] {ddb:p.ammon;1}
  * II, Das Archiv des Aurelius Ammon (P.Ammon): Papyri aus den Sammlungen des Istituto Papirologico "G. Vitelli" (Università di Firenze), der Duke University, Durham N.C., und der Universität zu Köln, ed.
 K. Maresch and I. Andorlini.
 Paderborn 2006.
 (Pap.Colon.
 26, 2).
 Nos.
 26-56; separate fascicle of plates.
-[Verlag Ferdinand Schöningh]
+[Verlag Ferdinand Schöningh] {ddb:p.ammon;2}

 ### P.Amst.
 I
 = _Die Amsterdamer Papyri I_, ed.
 R.P.
 Salomons, P.J.
 Sijpesteijn, K.A.
 Worp.
 Zutphen 1980.
 (Stud.Amst.
 XIV).
 Nos.
 1—100.
-[TPC] Cf. also P.Gron.Amst.
+[TPC] Cf. also P.Gron.Amst. {ddb:p.amst;1}

 ### P.Anag.
 = _Corpus Papyrorum Anagennesis_, ed.
 F. Farid.
 Athens 1986.
 Revised texts originally published by various editors in the journal Anagennesis vols.
 1—3 (1981—1983).
 There is no index but the texts from this volume were entered in the DDBDP.
 The texts were not given numbers and must be referred to by page number.
-A number of texts were taken up in SB XVI from their original publication in the three volumes of the journal Anagennesis.
+A number of texts were taken up in SB XVI from their original publication in the three volumes of the journal Anagennesis. {ddb:p.anag}

 ### P.Ant.
 = _The Antinoopolis Papyri_.
-London.
+London. {ddb:p.ant}

  * I, ed.
 C.H.
 Roberts.
 1950.
 (Egypt Exploration Society, Graeco-Roman Memoirs 28).
 Nos.
 7—50 (nos.
 1—6 are in Shorthand Manuals).
-[EES]
+[EES] {ddb:p.ant;1}
  * II, ed.
 J.W.B.
 Barns and H. Zilliacus.
 1960.
 (Egypt Exploration Society, Graeco-Roman Memoirs 37).
 Nos.
 51—110.
-[EES]
+[EES] {ddb:p.ant;2}
  * III, ed.
 J.W.B.
 Barns and H. Zilliacus.
 1967.
 (Egypt Exploration Society, Graeco-Roman Memoirs 47).
 Nos.
 111—214.
-[EES]
+[EES] {ddb:p.ant;3}

 ### P.Aphrod.Lit.
 = _Hellénisme dans l'Égypte du VIe siècle.
 La bibliothèque et l'oeuvre de Dioscore d'Aphrodité_, ed.
 J.-L. Fournet.
 Cairo 1999.
 (MIFAO 115).
 Nos.
 1-51.
 [SEVPO]